patrickbarta/www-patrickbarta-com/practice.md

 ## Payment accepted

 ## HMO coverage
 I am not a member of any HMO network.
-You must go to one of the providers in their network to get reimbursed for mental health services.
+You must go to one of the providers in their network to be reimbursed for any mental health services.

 ## PPO coverage